Have you wondered how to cook canned corn and make it way better?

 - Season with a pinch of salt and pepper or as desired.

-For a spicy sweet combination, you may squeeze in a small amount of cayenne pepper or red pepper flakes to your sweet corn.
+- PRO TIPS: For a spicy-sweet combination, you may squeeze in a small amount of cayenne pepper or red pepper flakes to your sweet corn.

-If you want to enhance the smell while adding a “kick” to the natural sweet corn taste, try adding a pinch of cinnamon powder mix.
+- If you want to enhance the smell while adding a “kick” to the naturally sweet corn taste, try adding a pinch of cinnamon powder mix.

 Roast Bake Oven Method

-- Pre-heat your oven at a temperature just below broiler.
+- Pre-heat your oven at a temperature just below the broiler.

 - Pour the contents of your canned corn into your strainer to drain all the water.